Anywa Language

 Typologists will find Anywa particularly interesting, since it belongs to the split-ergative languages, a language type considered for a long time absent in Africa.
 The book is complemented by an appendix of 55 pages containing Anywa texts with both word-by-word and free translations and by various indices.

-By the author a short dictionary of Anywa was published in the same series, see the following link:
+By the author a compact dictionary of Anywa/Anywak was published in the same series, as well as further contributions:

 Accompanying material: